thmsndk/Raft-InventoryTweaks/Readme.md

 # TODO
 - move multiple items by holding shift and moving over items?
 - Sort inventory on middle click?
+- Z sorts your inventory (currently inventory sorting adds this feature)
 - Auto craft broken items if you have the resources?
 - refill food items?
 - hold Q with drag and drop items on over
 - ctrl + q drop all items of same type
+- click on research item to put in required research item

 # Ideas
 probably belongs in another mod